atorias/atorias.github.io/docs/linux_tools/nginx.md

  location ^~ /images/ {

- # matches any query beginning with /images/ and halts searching,
+# matches any query beginning with /images/ and halts searching

- # so regular expressions will not be checked.
+# so regular expressions will not be checked

  [ configuration C ]